-In accordance with Section 457 of the Internal Revenue Code (IRC), the Plan limits the amount of an employee's annual contributions to an amount not to exceed the lesser of \$20,500 or 100% of the employee's includible compensation for 2022.
-The Plan offers a catch-up option for participants age 50 and over increasing contribution limits by an additional \$6,500 annually.
-An additional catch-up option is available to participants within three years of normal retirement age who have under-contributed in prior years, increasing contribution limits by an additional \$20,500 annually.
-Participants may not contribute to the age 50 and over catch-up and the preretirement catch-up provision during the same tax year.
+In accordance with Section 457 of the Internal Revenue Code (IRC), the Plan limits the amount of an employee's annual contributions to an amount not to exceed the lesser of \$22,500 or 100% of the employee's includible compensation for 2023.
+The Plan offers a catch-up option for participants age 50 and over increasing contribution limits by an additional \$7,500 annually.
+An additional catch-up option is available to participants within three years of normal retirement age who have under-contributed in prior years, increasing contribution limits by an additional \$22,500 annually.
+Participants may not contribute to the age 50 and over catch-up and the pre-retirement catch-up provision during the same tax year.
 Amounts contributed by employees are deferred for federal and state income tax purposes until benefits are paid to the employees.

 The Plan allows for Roth contributions, which are made with after-tax dollars.
 Participants may withdraw Roth contributions and earnings income tax and penalty free once they have held the account for at least five years and severed employment.
 The Plan allows the employer to make contributions on behalf of employees.
-No such contributions were made in 2022.

 Under the Plan provisions, employees of the State of Wisconsin and public employers in Wisconsin that elect to participate are eligible to contribute to the Plan through payroll deductions.
-As of December 31, 2022, approximately 66% of the Plan assets were applicable to State employees and the remaining 34% represent the assets of local Wisconsin public employees participating in the Plan.
+As of December 31, 2023, approximately 65% of the Plan assets were applicable to State employees and the remaining 35% represent the assets of local Wisconsin public employees participating in the Plan.